AlexanderTang/APLAI_1516/README.md

-# APLAI_1516
+# Advanced Programming Languages in AI 2015-2016
-Advanced Programming Languages in AI 2015-2016
+This course is taught in KU Leuven.
+While the project was implemented in two languages, only the implementation in ECLiPSe is shown here.
+Sudoku and Shikaku puzzles are solved efficiently through good use of deep propagation.